 - Pest inspection: This is a check to see if the property is currently infested with termites, to see if termite treatment has been carried out in the past and to let you know if there’s a risk of future pest infestations.
 Often, the building inspector can carry out a pest inspection for you at the same time as doing a building inspection.

 - Building inspection: This is a check to see if there are any potential faults with the building itself.
 Please note that building reports point out every possible fault with a property, so they often look a lot worse than they actually are.
 Expect older buildings to have several minor faults, this is normal.

 - Strata report: This is a check to make sure that the strata corporation has been well run.
-Often there is no advice given with the report, just a copy of the strata financial statements and minutes of the most recent meetings.
-You will only need this for strata title properties such as units & townhouses.
+Often, there’s no advice given with the report, just a copy of the strata financial statements and minutes of the most recent meetings.
+You’ll only need this for strata title properties such as units & townhouses.

 Your conveyancer or solicitor can usually recommend a good building inspector & strata inspector.
 We recommend that you go to the property with the inspector, so that they can explain everything to you in more detail.

 You’ll probably be inspecting the roof and other areas, so it’s advisable to wear older clothing.

 Before you pay your deposit and commit to purchasing the property, please call your mortgage broker and conveyancer to confirm that it’s OK to proceed.

 In Melbourne, almost all properties are sold at auction, whereas in most other cities, auctions are only used for high demand properties.

 If you buy at an auction then you’ll be committing to buy before you have formal loan approval, so you’re taking a risk!